 Vittala temple that has the signature stone chariot of Hampi can now be approached only on foot.
 Or you have to take a km long ride on the battery operated golf carts.
 The ceiling of the Rang mandapa has fallen or is being restored, so you cannot enter it.
 The musical pillars have been acid washed making them look freshly sculptured but devoid of the music that they emanate.
 I was told that no one is allowed to touch them now.
 While last time our guide actually played them for us.
 And even we with our untrained fingers tried to make some music out of them.
 Similarly, you have to stop way before the

-Similarly, you have to stop way before the Virupaksha temple then go on foot.
-Number of food stalls and pushcart vendors have also increased in proportion to the visitors.
+Similarly, you have to stop way before the Virupaksha temple and then go further on the foot.
+The number of food stalls and pushcart vendors has also increased in proportion to the visitors.
 The surroundings of Virupaksha temple were filthy and you wonder why all this drama of not taking shoes inside the temple when right outside the temple there is so much filth.
 The guide fees have increased manifold.
 And literally, every monument had guide sellers, trying to tell you that visiting Hampi is useless without the guide.

 I do not remember seeing the fine paintings on the ceiling of Virupaksha temple, which I admired this time.
 I also learned that Pampa Devi, an Avatar of Parvati is the local deity after whom the city was named.
 And it got distorted to its present name Hampi.